How To Tell If A Betta Bubble Nest Has Fertilized Eggs

 So how can you tell if the bubble nest has eggs, and what’s the difference between how fertilized eggs and unfertilized eggs look?

 The easiest way to tell if a bubble nest has eggs is to use a magnifying glass.
-Most of the bubbles in the nest will appear completely translucent and empty, however, a portion may look different.
+Most of the bubbles in the nest will appear completely translucent and empty, but a portion should look different.
 You may observe tiny dots inside the bubbles, which usually signify eggs.

 Betta eggs are typically white, resembling salt grains.
 You can tell if betta eggs are fertilized after a couple of days as the eyes develop and appear as dark or black dots while the white body grows.